 The Organizing Committee of the 2016 Australian Coastal Councils Conference is inviting abstracts to be submitted for papers to be presented at the Conference, which is to be held from 4 to 6 May 2016 at Rockingham in Western Australia.
-Continue reading Call For Papers – 2016 Australian Coastal Councils Conference
+The Committee is seeking papers on coastal themes including but not limited to the following … Continue reading Call For Papers – 2016 Australian Coastal Councils Conference

 The NSW government has commenced a shark-monitoring program to reduce the risk of shark attacks on the NSW north coast.
 The $250,000 program involves on-water surveillance by the Department of Primary Industries and CSIRO together with a public education campaign.
-Continue reading $250,000 NSW Shark Monitoring Program Gets Underway
+Following a recent spate of 12 shark-related incidents in the north coast region, including two … Continue reading $250,000 NSW Shark Monitoring Program Gets Underway

 Delegates at the Australian Coastal Councils Conference at Cape Schanck adopted a Communiqué calling on the Australian Government “to retain the National Census in its existing form to ensure Australia’s councils have access to detailed demographic data which is essential for the future planning and resourcing of their communities.”
-The Communiqué was issued in response to a proposal to scrap the Census in its existing form and replace it with a smaller sample survey.
-Continue reading Conference Delegates Call on Government to Retain Census
+The Communiqué was issued in response … Continue reading Conference Delegates Call on Government to Retain Census

 Lisa Neville MP, Victoria’s Minister for Environment, Climate Change and Water, told delegates at the 2015 Australian Coastal Councils Conference that the Andrews Government is committed to improving the state’s coastal management.
-Continue reading Victorian Government Committed to Improve Coastal Management
+“Firstly, we are looking at how we best manage our coastal assets,” she said.
+“96 per cent of Victoria’s coast is in public … Continue reading Victorian Government Committed to Improve Coastal Management